-UEI's faculty and staff are available to advise students on academic problems, and, if necessary, provide referral to counseling and information on housing, transportation, childcare, or additional services when required.
-Professional and academic development workshops are available to any student who wishes assistance in areas such as relevant coping skills, study skills, test taking, time management and support and motivation while attending.
-Please contact the Director of Education for information on academic advisement, counseling referrals, and professional and academic development.
+UEI's faculty and staff are available to advise students on academic problems, and, if necessary, provide referral to counseling or additional services when required.
+Professional and academic development workshops are available to any student who wishes assistance in areas such as study skills, test taking, time management and support and motivation while attending.